Code-Institute-Submissions/portfolio-project-101/README.md

 # Credits

-Code Institute general coding of HTML and CSS - including advice of where to find free content on the web to style the site, plus tools to use to validate the site.
+Code Institute education in general coding of HTML, CSS and Java Script - including advice of where to find free content on the web to style the site, plus tools to use to validate the site.
 Extra credit to my mentor given by Code Institute, for making it possible to understand the logic of coding and troubleshooting this site.

 ## Content
-The Site and layout was taken from Code institute "love Running" site... and adjusted to fit the Youth Centre site.
+The Site and layout was taken from Code institute "Love Maths" project... and adjusted to fit the "Kids Maths" - adding features as sound, text, Summary etc.
-Instructions on how to implement form validation on the Sign Up page was taken from Code Institute education material.
+Instructions on how to implement the "Division" button was taken from Code Institute education material.
-The icons on the site was taken from Font Awesome

 ## Media
-Images - Pixabay, icons - Font awsome - Fonts - Google fonts - Logos - Code Institute program
+Images from *"Pixabay"*, icons from *"Font awsome"*, Fonts from *"Google fonts"*, Logos from *"Code Institute program"*.
-The background image used for the time session was taken from Code institute education material (of the "love running" project).
+Both the logos of title and heading was taken from Code institute education material (of the "Love Maths" project).